ssrg-vt/FoxDec/foxdec/docs/ARM64.md

 ## How to build FoxDec (on Apple with M1 chip)<a name="build"></a>

 Regrettably, the Haskell environment is not yet up-to-date wrt.
 ARM64 architectures such as the M1 chip in new MacBooks.
 We cannot use our preferred build-tool `Stack`, but have a setup working using `cabal`.
 A drawback of this approach is that it may interfere with an existing installation of the Haskell environment.
 Also, the installation is *way* more involved.
+Specifically, it requires an edit in a `.h` file of MacOs' XCode Command Line Tools, which is unstable and comes with risk.
 As soon as `Stack` supports ARM64, we will revert to that approach.
 If there are any issues, do not hesitate to contact us.

 The GitHub page is [here][git].